AllyssonAlas/hope-store/docs/usecases/create-user/bdd-spec.md

-# Feature: create an user admin
+# Feature: create an user
 > As a new **USER**
 > I want to create a new account
 > So I can access the system features